Home values in the Lone Star State have increased by 22.5% in the last year. Real estate commissions too have reached record levels.

 Yes, you can sell your house in Texas without a realtor.
 You can bypass the traditional pathway by opting for a For Sale By Owner (FSBO) or discount brokers.

-Houzeo's Flat Fee MLS Services are the best available in the state of Texas.
+Houzeo's multiple listing service in Texas is the best available in the state.
 Houzeo ensures that your house gets listed in less than 48 hours on the local Texas MLS' as well as on the major listing websites like Zillow and Trulia.

 Do you need an attorney to sell my home in Texas?